dannguyen/journalism-syllabi/README.md

 <a href="http://archive.is/trDXO">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>Advanced use of computer technology and investigative techniques to access, analyze and develop database information in combination with traditional news reporting.
+        Advanced use of computer technology and investigative techniques to access, analyze and develop database information in combination with traditional news reporting.
-</em></p>
+        </small></p>

         <p>Instructors: Joe Hayden</p>
     </td>
     <td>
-        University of Memphis
+        <small>University of Memphis</small>
     </td>
   </tr>